 Taxis are widely available all over the city

 Paris is a walkable city.
 But the city is huge.
-You have to take metro or bus to get around.
-Depending on how much and how frequent you will be using public transit, you can buy one way tickets or a pass.
+You have to take the metro or bus to get around.
+Depending on how much and how frequent you will be using public transit, you can buy one-way tickets or a pass.

-- One way ride metro ticket – Each one way ride ticket on metro or bus costs €1.90.
-You can purchase one way ride tickets at any metro station from the vending machine or ticket counter.
+- One way ride metro ticket – Each one-way ride ticket on the metro or bus costs €1.90.
+You can purchase one-way ride tickets at any metro station from the vending machine or ticket counter.
 You can purchase tickets using cash or credit card.

 ATMs are available in all airports and everywhere in the city.
 There may be an ATM fee for using foreign ATM/debit cards.

 PNB Paribas has no ATM fee for foreign ATM/debit cards.